 - Each parent's willingness to encourage a relationship between the child and the co-parent

 It is important to note that if a parent or guardian loses a custody battle in Nevada, the court's determination is not final.
 Because the best interest of the child is always the court's main concern, Nevada law states that custody and visitation determinations can be modified at any time if the child's living situation has changed for the worse.
 The first step in seeking to modify a court ordered custody determination would be to file a motion for modification which would then lead to a hearing where a court can conduct an evidentiary to make proper findings of fact and conclusions of law.

 Call a Nevada family law attorney...

 If you feel you need assistance in your custody dispute, seek the help of qualified and experienced legal counsel.
-Las Vegas Defense Group has years of experience in the area of workers' compensation and can be reached at 702-DEFENSE (702-333-3673).
+Las Vegas Defense Group has years of experience in the area of workers' compensation and can be reached at 702-DEFENSE (702-333-3673) for a FREE consultation.